 Based on the countries you are traveling, and the main water source you get your water from, you might be interested in only a water filter, only a water purifier or a combination of both.
 Let’s have a look at a few examples.

 Situation 1: Get water from a mountain stream in Norway

 - Use a water filter.
-You want to remove possible particles, bacteria and protozoa.
-Harmful viruses are of less concern, the next village is 40 kilometer away.
+You want to remove possible particles, bacteria, and protozoa.
+Harmful viruses are of less concern, the next village is 40 kilometers away.

 Situation 2: Fill my water bottles from a water tap in a city in Colombia

 - Use a water purifier (tablets, drops, UV SteriPen) or boil the water before drinking it.
 The water from the tap looks clear, so there is no need to remove particles.
 But the overall sanitation infrastructure is not well developed.
 You want to eliminate possible bacteria, parasites, and viruses.